yizichangyin/home-assistant_ugreen-nas/README.md

 The process involves two steps:<br/>1) Obtain an individual token for authentication (the rather complicated part; reworked to make it more easy).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard HA REST integration (simple).

-~~For step 1, a dedicated shell script will take care of the complicated token generation process.
-You only need to input some general parameters like NAS IP or user name.~~

-There is a new way by gathering the token in a normal NAS GUI browser session, making it way easier to obtain.
-So, the entire setup procedure shouldn't take you more than 10 minutes now, if you know your way around in Home Assistant.
+The entire setup procedure shouldn't take you more than 10 minutes if you are familiar with Home Assistant's basic concepts.

 ## The story behind